inigolabs/workshops/apollo-gateway-fed-2-demo/README.md

 applySchema : new schema is reported
 ```

 Apollo Gateway is now dynamically reconfigured to use v2 of the schema.
+This can be proven by running a query that contains the `inStock` field.

 ![](images/broken-query.png)